emberjs/rfcs/text/0000-controller-migration-path.md

 - lookup `template:posts`
   - if a controller exists, the template will be rendered as it is today.
   - if a controller does not exist, a template-only component will be assumed, passing the `@model` argument.
 This will make interop between controllers' templates and template-only component / used-for-route template components inconsistent, so controllers' templates should also get a `@model` argument.
+  - if a component by the same name exists, it is ignored and must be invoked manually.
 - lookup a component named "posts", `component:posts` and `template:components/posts`.
   NOTE: if the `template:posts` template was found, this step does not happen.
   - this component is invoked _as if_ `template:posts` was defined as `<Posts @model={{this.model}} />`